Determination of proton PDF uncertainties with Markov chain Monte Carlo: Introduction

 In this paper we will not try to directly reduce the current PDF uncertainties but in turn focus on their reliable estimation.
 For this purpose we propose to use Markov Chain Monte Carlo (MCMC) methods to determine the PDFs.
 We will show that this method allows for a robust estimation of PDF uncertainties and their propagation into PDF-dependent observables, allowing for a simple and well-defined probabilistic interpretation.
 We will also contrast the error estimates obtained from MCMC with those obtained with one of the commonly used methods, the Hessian method.

 We note that the use of MCMC methods in the context of PDF determination has been attempted before.
 In 2001, Giele et al.~\cite{Giele:2001mr} carried out the first determination of proton PDFs using MCMC methods, notable also because they used MCMC to infer detector effects as well.
 Later, in Ref.~\cite{Gbedo:2017eyp}, the first modern toy study using only HERA data was conducted, focusing on the up- and down-valence distributions.
 Building on these early efforts, the authors of Refs.~\cite{Hunt-Smith:2022ugn, Hunt-Smith:2023ccp}, performed a comparison of various uncertainty estimation methods, including the Hessian method, data resampling, MCMC, and nested sampling, and introduced improvements to the MCMC algorithm for better sampling efficiency, which they demonstrated using a PDF toy model example.
 More recently, a MCMC package tailored to PDF determination was introduced~\cite{Capel:2024qkm}, using a forward model approach where the number of counts per bin is predicted directly rather than relying on unfolded cross sections.
 Their analysis, which is limited to deep inelastic scattering processes, reports that the evaluation of physical processes remains too slow for a full-scale analysis.
+Finally, a new tool for PDF determinations, called \texttt{Colibri}~\cite{Costantini:2025agd}, has recently been published with an emphasis on comparing different methods in a consistent setup for PDF uncertainty estimations.
+One of the available methods allows for a Bayesian inference implemented through a nested sampling algorithm.
+It has been developed in parallel with a novel approach for simplifying PDF models through an orthogonal decomposition of the functional space~\cite{Costantini:2025wxp}.
+This procedure yields a PDF model linear in its parameters, which simplifies the Bayesian inference, as shown in a fit to global DIS data in a closure test framework.

 This paper is organised as follows.
 Standard approaches to PDF uncertainty estimation, including the Hessian method, the Monte Carlo replica method and other alternatives, are briefly reviewed in \cref{sec:unc}.
 Section~\ref{sec:setup} describes the analysis setup, including the selected datasets, theoretical predictions and the input PDF parametrization.
 Results obtained using MCMC methods are presented in \cref{sec:MCMC_vs_Hess}, with a focus on uncertainty estimates and their comparison to conventional approaches.
 Finally, \cref{sec:conclusions} discusses the main findings and outlines potential methodological improvements and future directions.